gogocat/dataBind/README.md

 ```
 In this example, we update `currentTask` data whenever `onAddTask` get called(on change). `updateView` method then calls `this.APP.render(opt)`.

-> Once the viewModel bound with `dataBind.init` call the viewModel will be extended. `APP` property is the bound dataBind object.
+> Once the viewModel bound with `dataBind.init` call, the viewModel will be extended. `APP` property is the bound dataBind object.
-The `render` method take an optinal object.
+The `render` method accept an optinal object.
 This object flags what kind binding should be re-render.
-Making it very flexible to control what needs to be update or not.
-By default, dataBind will re-render the all bindings and only update the changed DOM elements.
+Making it very flexible to fine tune what needs to be update or not.
+By default, dataBind will re-render all bindings and only update the changed DOM elements.

 ### click binding
 ### dblclick binding